-Capturing frames can affect performance.
+- Capturing frames can affect performance.
 If you notice a decrease in performance when capturing images, tag the slow frames instead.
-See 5.2 Tagging slow frames on page 5-41 for more information.

-4. If there are multiple debuggable packages on your device, the script lists them.
+See 5.2 Tagging slow frames on page 5-47 for more information. - If you experience problems capturing slow frames on Vulkan applications, refer to the FAQ Slow PA capture on Vulkan apps. - 3.
+If there are multiple debuggable packages on your device, the script lists them.
 Enter the number of the package you want to analyze and follow the instructions to take a Streamline capture, as described in 3.3 Capture a Streamline profile on page 3-28.

-You do not need to run the gator_me script as it is called by the lwi_me script.
+You do not need to run the gator me script as it is called by the lwi me script.